martbetz/martbetz.github.io/_posts/2022-08-23-custom-lensfun-lcps.md

 Due to their general obscurity, most of my older lenses aren’t included in the [Lensfun](https://github.com/lensfun/lensfun) database (at least, not at the time of writing).
 Some of these lenses get used _a lot_, so creating LCPs for them was a good investment.

-While my newer and more popular lenses _are_ included in the database, I've found the accuracy of the LCPs to be somewhat hit and miss — results from the Fujinon XC 35mm F2, for example, just don't look right to me. 😞
+While my newer and more popular lenses _are_ included in the database, I've found the accuracy of the stock LCPs to be somewhat hit and miss — resulting Fujinon XC 35mm F2 images, for example, just don't look right to me. 😞

 ### Why not submit them directly to Lensfun? ###